This year the 16-ICML, the most important International Conference on Malignant Lymphoma, will be online!

 - Acquaintance with the latest advances in basic science regarding lymphoma

 - Learning about recent results of translational research in lymphoma

-- Information on the most recent data from clinical studies
+- Be informed on the most recent data from clinical studies

 - Fostering discussion and sharing of ideas among attendees about innovations in the field of lymphoma

 - Spreading evidence-based knowledge of primary clinical relevance